qut-dmrc/encrypt_all_the_things/presentation.md

 # Group activity!

-Get your keybase account we've sent you and encrypt a message to somebody else in this workshop.
+Get an account on [keybase.io](https://keybase.io) and encrypt a message to somebody else in this workshop.
 Send it to their email address.
 Decrypt a message that someone sends you.

 Note:
 * FIXME: I think we need to add screenshots & instructions for this?
 Or demo it - need a slide for the demo then I think.